SudoCorentin/Collaboration_Competition/README.md

 ## Instructions
 To train the agents is pretty simple;
 - In the root directory, start the jupyter notebook from a terminal with the command `$ jupyter notebook tennis.ipynb` and change the kernal to `drlnd`
-- Run all the cells from the notebook
+- Run all the cells from the notebook.